 Please note that we are still providing video consultations for all patients who would prefer a consultation remotely, and who have a condition or questions that can be assessed this way.

-The Whiteley Clinic has produced a COVID-19 protocol to keep patients and clinical staff as safe as possible during any patient visit to The Whiteley Clinic in Guildford.
+The Whiteley Clinic has produced a COVID-19 protocol to keep patients and clinical staff as safe as possible during any patient visit to The Whiteley Clinic.

 The protocol has been independently reviewed and approved by Cordell Health.

 Also, the clinic has been inspected by Cordell Health to ensure the protocol items have been instituted at the clinic.